pip-services/pip-services-docs/content/en/python/rpc/services/status_rest_service.md

 ### Description

-The StatusRestService class allows you to create a service that returns micriservice status information via the HTTP/REST protocol.
+The StatusRestService class allows you to create a service that returns microservice status information via the HTTP/REST protocol.

 ```
 The service responds on /status route (can be changed) with a JSON object: